These are the green islands

 High and low island life

 Hiking opportunities are many on the islands, with the prospects of exploring new views and places almost every day on your journey.
-Try the art and landscape trail at Bru, called Horizons and fragments, it's an easy hike with artworks along the trail.
-Or learn more about Norwegian war history at the island of Fjøløy and appreciate the views from the signal station at the Storevarden cairn.
+Try the art and landscape trail at Bru, called Horizons and Fragments, it's an easy hike with artworks along the trail.
+Or learn more about Norwegian war history on the island of Fjøløy and appreciate the views from the signal station at the Storevarden cairn.
 On the small island of Talgje, there are several nice hikes, one of which is to the highest point on the island, called Klubben, although only 51 metres above sea level, you'll relish the most gorgeous views of the area.

 Discover the archipelago by kayak